GU-CLASP/coherence-driven-humans/README.md

 source /mimer/NOBACKUP/groups/naiss2025-22-1187/coherence-tacl/envs/coherence_tacl/bin/activate
 ```

+## Visualisation

+To explore individual stories with coreference annotations, use the interactive notebook or pre-generated HTML files.
+Run `notebooks/visualize_stories_with_coref.ipynb` or download HTML files under `examine_stories/`.

 ### Prepare data

 Download full images and images of characters for 60 visual sequences by running the following script: